 Spartan Motors is currently authorized to grant stock options, restricted stock, restricted stock units, stock appreciation rights and common stock under its various stock incentive plans which include its Non Qualified Stock Option Plan, 1994 Incentive Stock Option Plan, 1996 Stock Option and Restricted Stock Plan for Outside Market Advisors, Stock Option and Restricted Stock Plan of 1998, Stock Option and Restricted Stock Plan of 2003 and Stock Incentive Plan of 2005.
 Spartan Motors' stock incentive plans allow certain employees, officers, non-employee directors and outside market advisors to purchase common stock of Spartan Motors at a price established on the date of grant.
-Total shares remaining available for stock incentive grants under these plans totaled 445,465 at June 30, 2006.
+Total shares remaining available for stock incentive grants under these plans totaled 352,825 at September 30, 2006.
 Options granted under the Stock Option and Restricted Stock Plan of 1998 to non-employee directors must have an exercise price equal to at least 85% of the fair market value of Spartan Motors common stock on the date of grant.
-(Options granted under these plans to date were at 100% of the fair market value.)
+(Options under these plans to date were granted with exercise prices at 100% of the fair market value on the date of grant.)
 Incentive stock options granted under the 1994 Incentive Stock Option Plan or the Stock Option and Restricted Stock Plan of 1998 must have an exercise price equal to at least 100% of the fair market value on the date of grant.
-Stock options and restricted stock granted under the Stock Option and Restricted Stock Plan of 2003 or the Stock Incentive Plan of 2005 must be equal to or greater than 100% of the fair market value of Spartan Motors stock on the grant date.
+The exercise price of stock options and the compensation value of restricted stock granted under the Stock Option and Restricted Stock Plan of 2003 or the Stock Incentive Plan of 2005 must be equal to or greater than 100% of the fair market value of Spartan Motors stock on the grant date.
 The options or Stock Appreciation Rights (SARs) granted are exercisable for a period of 10 years from the grant date.
 The exercise price for all options and SARs granted has been equal to the market price at the date of grant.